mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/0.3.0-1.7.1/secret-upload/index.md

 Figure 4. - Secret value in {{ model.serviceName }} node

-### Access file in DC/OS {{model.techName }} UI
+### Access file in DC/OS {{ model.techName }} UI

-You can access any file in the DC/OS {{model.techName }} UI, like the secret uploaded earlier in the above example.
+You can access any file in the DC/OS {{ model.techName }} UI, like the secret uploaded earlier in the above example.
 Use the base path `/mnt/mesos/sandbox` in addition to your file path:

 ```shell
 /mnt/mesos/sandbox/<file_name>